 Mentra is the brainchild of passionate disability advocates that are trying to place neurodiversity at the core of recruiting in a way that scales, treating every individual as unique and more than just a resume.
 The Mentra platform, built with human-centered design, enables employers to have access to a centralized ecosystem of neurodiverse job-seekers.
 Here, employers can view candidates’ holistic profiles that are built to capture the unique capabilities of each individual.
 The Mentra team believes that the best way for a person to reach their highest potential in their careers is by finding a job that aligns with their cultural values, work ethic, personality, environmental preferences in the workplace; hence, the team is working diligently with employers and neurodiverse communities to research and identify what qualifies as a ‘good match’ between employers and candidates.

-What problem does Mentra attempt to solve?
+What problem is Mentra attempting to solve?

 The job finding process is suboptimal for almost everyone, but its most prominent failure is evident in the neurodiverse community, where unemployment and underemployment rates often reach above the 80% mark despite the unique and oftentimes extraordinary abilities that this community has to offer to the labor market.
 Invisible barriers permeate the process from searching, applying, and interviewing for a position all the way through to retaining and advancing in a job once on the inside of a company.